 What can you do with GIS?

-GIS applications are unlimited and are expanding every day.
-GIS is a vital tool to query, analyze and map data needed for decision making in business administration, environmental science, supply chain management, property and facilities management, risk assessment, emergency response, land use planning, transportation planning, social science, real estate, crime prevention, and many more.
+GIS is a powerful tool and its application is widespread, expanding every day, linking databases to maps, creating visual representations of statistical data, and analyzing how location influences features and events.
+GIS is used to solve queries and analyze and map data needed for decision making in business administration, environmental science, supply chain management, property and facilities management, risk assessment, emergency response, land use planning, transportation planning, social science, real estate, and crime prevention.